Santosh2167/learning-web/my_profile/README.md

 </p>

 ###Fix me section
 This website is the first website the author has developed independently.
-I have don my best to give it a professional look.
+I have done my best to give it a professional look.
 Still it needs little work to make it look mre prfessional

 ####System limitation
 One of the blog sections is WIP